LeonardoJaques/speed-talker-whatsApp/README.md

 # speed-talker-whatsApp

-Extension for google chrome and microsoft Edge that speed in 2 times the audio listen in whatsApp-web
+- Extension for Google Chrome and Microsoft Edge that speed in 2 times the audio listen in whatsApp-web.